-Some graduate programs at UNH require that you submit standardized test scores as part of the application for admission.
+Some graduate programs at the University of New Haven require that you submit standardized test scores as part of the application for admission.

 It is important that you prepare to take any required exams prior to, or as you begin the process of, applying for your graduate studies.
-UNH is committed to helping provide you with the information necessary to successfully complete your required examination(s).
+The University of New Haven is committed to helping provide you with the information necessary to successfully complete your required examination(s).
 Please utilize the resources below and consider taking advantage of the free test preparation workshops or our extensive test preparation courses we have available for the GMAT and GRE exams.

 |Degree Program||Test Requirement|

 |Accounting, M.S.||GMAT or GRE|

 |Business Administration, M.B.A.||GMAT or GRE|